 - You may not like the menu or the food itself.
 Some places offer a table d'hote fixed lunch and/or dinner menu that doesn't allow for substitutions or offer alternative dishes.

 - You may have to dine on their schedule, not yours.
-Although cruise lines are increasingly flexible in accommodating passengers' desires, hotels and resorts may not be quite so much.
+Although cruise lines are increasingly flexible in accommodating passengers' requests, hotels and resorts may not be quite so much.

 - Reservations may be required.
 Even if you're booked in a hotel with the American Plan, the on-site restaurant (especially if it's a popular one) may expect you to pre-book times for your meals.